-I’m the founder of SnapStream, makers of TV search and TV-to-Twitter-and-Facebook software (we created both categories!).
+I’m the founder of SnapStream, makers of TV search and TV-to-Twitter-and-Facebook software.
 We’re how the Daily Show, John Oliver and a few hundred other organizations record and search television.
 We’re also used to grab bits of TV and quickly share them to Twitter and Facebook (here are some examples).

 I’m also an investor in 60+ early stage companies and a limited partner in few venture capital funds.
 I have been attending Y Combinator Demo Days since 2012 and a number of my investments come from there.
 I’ve made other investments through AngelList (a number of of my investments are cataloged on my AngelList profile).
 And I’ve invested in a number of companies that have been syndicated to me by friends.
 I love investing in Houston companies when the opportunities are right — a few of my Houston investments: Braincheck, CloudCalc, Fannin Partners, Surge Accelerator.